 WRM is a Facebook community group that was started by Dr. Lisa Schurer Lambert and Dr. Tine Köhler.
 Please direct questions to Lisa (firstname.lastname@example.org) and join us on Facebook if you are interested.We encourage all posters to be polite and respectful, constructive and developmental.
 This is a closed group, which means that new members are vetted before entry and that we consider conversations on this forum to be confidential.

-Launch Pad Session- How to Make Research Methods Part of your Career
+Launch Pad Sessions- How to Make Research Methods Part of your Career

-Join us for a virtual panel discussion on how to include Research Methods in your Career.
-The panel of experts, known for their work in research methods, will speak about their own experiences as methodologists.
+Watch virtual panel discussion on how to include Research Methods in your Career.
+The panel of experts, known for their work in research methods, spoke about their own experiences as methodologists.
 Topics include how to look for opportunities to make a methodological contribution, how to find resources they need (tools, co-authors, advice etc.), and issues related to finding a job and seeking tenure.
-Participants may submit questions ahead of time and ask questions in real time.

 Organized by Tine Köhler (University of Melbourne) and Lisa Schurer Lambert (Oklahoma State University) and supported by CARMA and Organizational Research Methods.